Loonar ApS Data Processing Agreement

 10.1 Processor shall make available to Controller all information necessary to demonstrate compliance with the obligations set out in Article 28 GDPR and this DPA and shall allow for, and contribute to, audits, including inspections, conducted by Controller or an auditor mandated by Controller, subject to reasonable prior notice, at reasonable intervals and during normal business hours.

 10.2 Audits shall be conducted in a manner that does not unreasonably interfere with Processor’s business operations and shall be subject to customary confidentiality protections.
 Controller shall bear its own costs and any third party auditor costs.
+Controller shall bear the costs of its own personnel and resources used for any audit.
+If Controller chooses to use an external auditor, Controller is responsible for all costs and expenses of that auditor.

 10.3 Processor may satisfy audit obligations under this section by providing third party audit reports, certifications or summaries of security assessments that are relevant to the services, where these provide a level of assurance that is at least equivalent to on site inspections.